legol18/Tester/README.md

 # Tester
 Noisy simulation
-Working out the problems with different time coefficients with a metacommunity simulation.
-Work in progress
+Working out the problems with different time coefficients in a noisy metacommunity simulation.
+In progress ...